 Police officers may have a special right to use force, but not when it exceeds what is necessary.
 If you or a loved one has suffered a serious injury or has been wrongfully killed from a police shooting in Washington, D.C., you may have the right to seek compensation for the harm unlawful actions has caused you.
-Contact the law firm the law firm of Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP to receive answers to your legal questions over a free initial consultation.
+Contact the law firm the law firm of Koonz McKenney Johnson & DePaolis LLP to receive answers to your legal questions over a free initial consultation.
 Our experienced attorneys have years of experience in police shooting cases.
 Hablamos Español.